 DBPR License Verification: Queries the Florida Department of Business and Professional Regulation across five licensed contractor categories (construction, electrical, home inspectors, architecture, mold) plus the unlicensed activity and complaint database.
 Returns license type, status, expiration date, and disciplinary history.

 SunBiz Corporate Registration: Scrapes the Florida Division of Corporations to verify business registration status, filing dates, principal agent information, and entity type.
-An AI layer (Google Gemini) interprets the raw scraping results into structured data with years-in-business calculation.
+A Google Gemini layer takes the raw scraping results and turns them into clean, structured data, including a years-in-business calculation.

-Google Reviews Analysis: Pulls the business’s Google rating, review volume, and selected customer testimonials.
-Sentiment analysis categorizes reviews as positive, negative, or neutral.
+The business's Google rating, review volume, and a selection of customer testimonials get pulled in.
+Sentiment analysis sorts reviews into positive, negative, or neutral.

-Better Business Bureau Assessment: Checks BBB accreditation status and rating using a three-tier address fallback system (DBPR address → SunBiz address → Google address) to maximize match accuracy.
+Better Business Bureau Assessment: BBB accreditation status and rating get checked using a three-tier address fallback system, DBPR address first, then SunBiz, then Google, to get the highest possible match accuracy.

-Workers’ Compensation Verification: Checks insurance status through a headless browser scraping endpoint to confirm the contractor carries active workers’ compensation coverage.
+Insurance status gets confirmed through a headless browser scraping endpoint to check whether the contractor carries active workers' comp coverage.

-All five sources feed into an AI risk scoring algorithm for construction contractors that produces a score from 0 to 15 across four dimensions:
+All five sources feed into an AI risk scoring algorithm that produces a score from 0 to 15 across four dimensions:

-SunBiz Registration (0-3 pts): Business status, years registered
+SunBiz Registration (0-3 pts): Business standing, years registered

-Google Reviews (0-4 pts): Rating, volume, sentiment distribution
+Google Reviews (0-4 pts): Rating, volume, sentiment breakdown

-The system also performs Notice of Commencement analysis based on Florida Statute Chapter 713.
-Using the work type and contract amount, it determines whether an NOC filing is required and explains the implications.
+The system also handles Notice of Commencement analysis under Florida Statute Chapter 713.
+Based on the work type and contract amount, it determines whether an NOC filing is required and lays out what that means for the property owner.
 For HVAC work, the threshold is $15,000.
 For general construction, it’s $2,500.

 The final report is generated as a professional PDF, color-coded risk indicators, formatted sections for each data source, legal analysis, and actionable conclusions.
 An AI-powered HTML template generator produces the report layout in under 100 milliseconds, with a Gemini fallback for edge cases.